wafgo/gm8136_sdk/README.md

 # Reverse Engineering

 ## Bootrom

+**WARNING: a lot of the information in the following text is based on assumptions which are backed by experiences with other SoCs as nothing of the Bootrom operation is described in any document i was able to find.
+Combined with the very incomplete Hardware User Manual of the IC I am unfortunately not able to do much more than guessing (if someday i will connect JTAG to the board and try to analyze the chip via JLink (or even a Lauterbach) i can give here more precise Information.
+If one reader has additional information about the internal structure of this chip or bootrom i woul very greatful to hear about that.
+Until that day i will stay with guessing!**

 The bootrom of the SoC is completely undocumented (at least i was not able to find anything about its operation online).
 What i could reverse engineer so far is that the bootrom loads the first stage loader from the NVM (SPI NOR/NAND) from address **0x1000** to the (undocumented) SRAM Address at **0x92000000** (This memory areas is only marked as reserved, but no mention that it is SRAM in the memory map).

 The first stage loader is called (for an unknown reason **nsboot**).
 The source code of nsboot is located under Software/Embedded_Linux/source/gm8136_nsboot.
 You can compile it with the cross gcc e.g. from linaro (for example this here https://releases.linaro.org/components/toolchain/binaries/7.5-2019.12/arm-linux-gnueabi/gcc-linaro-7.5.0-2019.12-x86_64_arm-linux-gnueabi.tar.xz).